🥢 Have You Eaten Yet?

 🧵 Thematic Analysis

-After collecting 50+ narrative fragments across interviews and community engagement, we chose to use inductive thematic analysis to synthesize the data.
+After collecting 50+ narrative fragments across interviews and community engagement, we chose to use inductive thematic analysis to synthesise the data.
 This approach aligned with our research aims:

 Uncover food-related generational trauma in Chinese immigrant families, and how love is expressed across generations through food.